Durjoy001/Java_Tutorial/Java OOPs Concepts/Abstraction/Interface/README.md

 **A class extends another class, an interface extends another interface, but a class implements an interface.**

 **If a class implements multiple interfaces, or an interface extends multiple interfaces, it is known as multiple inheritance.**

+**Q) Multiple inheritance is not supported through class in java, but it is possible by an interface, why?**
+As we have explained in the inheritance chapter, multiple inheritance is not supported in the case of class because of ambiguity.
+However, it is supported in case of an interface because there is no ambiguity.
+It is because its implementation is provided by the implementation class.

+**Since Java 8, we can have method body in interface.
+But we need to make it default method.**

+**An interface can have another interface which is known as a nested interface.**